farhat-lab/metatools_ncbi/README.rst

 Version 0.2.0

-* added functionality ("metatools_convert") to convert a list of NCBI IDs (sequencing runs, bioprojects) to biosamples, when possible (feature)
+* added functionality ("metatools_convert") to convert a list of NCBI IDs (e.g. sequencing runs, bioprojects) to biosamples, when possible (feature)

 Version 0.1.5